Psalms For Life

 Psalms 9 and 10 are crafted as a single acrostic, with Hebrew’s “a” (aleph) beginning Psalm 9, its “z” (tav) beginning Psalm 10’s final poetic unit.
 This tells us the two psalms complete each other.

-This prompts David to ask God to act on behalf of the oppressed by taking down the oppressor.
+This prompts David to ask God to take down the oppressor on behalf of the oppressed.
 But again, his prayer is personal, not generic.
 He needs deliverance now.
 With death threatening to swallow him alive, David has learned what to expect from God.
 In God’s economy, evil is its own undoing—no one is crafty enough to avoid the traps they set for others.
-Knowing what God is like, David freely asks him to judge his enemies, cut them down to size and stop them from flagrantly defying God.
+Knowing what God is like, David freely asks him to judge his enemies, cut them down to size, and stop them from flagrantly defying God.

 Lord, you see every single act of oppression—you miss nothing.
 Thank you that you care, you never forsake those who turn to you, and you will yet right every wrong and avenge every unjust death.
 Rise up, Lord!
 End the reign of injustice and oppression now, I pray.
 Amen.